fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 Thanks to all the contributors !

-Thanks to [Theodo](https://www.theodo.fr/) for sponsoring the project !
+Thanks to [Theodo](https://www.theodo.fr/) for sponsoring this project !